 China’s Lantern Festival is one of the romantic traditional Chinese festivals.
 In ancient times, unmarried women were not allowed to leave the house.
 The Chinese Lantern Festival allowed them to stroll freely, lighting lanterns, playing games, and interacting with men.
 This is why some say the Chinese Lantern Festival is the true Chinese “Valentine’s Day” rather than the Qi Xi Festival (七夕 ‘Double Seventh’).

 The ancient Chinese gathered in the family circle to light the colorful lights together.

-On this day, the Chinese light lanterns and launch fireworks, enjoy the beauty of the full moon, make wishes, eat tang yuan (yuanxiao), and watch the traditional lion and dragon dances.
+On this day, the Chinese people light lanterns and launch fireworks, enjoy the beauty of the full moon, make wishes, eat tang yuan (yuanxiao), and watch the traditional lion and dragon dances.

 Another popular tradition is Guessing Lantern Riddles.
 This tradition has been preserved since the Song Dynasty (960-1279).
 Riddles are written right on the lanterns.
 People gather in the crowd and try to guess the riddle.
 Anyone who has managed to guess the most riddles can be awarded some gifts.

-Moreover, it is believed that during the New Year celebration, the souls of ancestors go down to celebrate with their family, but during the Lantern Festival, they come back, and millions of heavenly small lanterns, lighted on this day, illuminate their path….
+Moreover, it is believed that during the New Year celebration, the souls of ancestors go down to celebrate with their family.
+But during the Lantern Festival, they come back, and millions of small heavenly lanterns, lighted on this day, illuminate their path…

 Happy Lantern Festival! 元宵节快乐！

-Sincerely, Parcel Up (Taobao FOCUS) team!
+Sincerely, Parcel Up team!